 Sarcomas are cancers of connective tissue.
 They are divided into groups based on if they arise in soft tissue or bone.

 - Soft tissue sarcomas are more common and mostly occur in the elderly.
-They can originate from cells of muscle, fat, nerve, or blood vessels.
+They can originate from cells of muscle, fat, nerve, fibrous tissue, deep skin tissue, or blood vessels.
 However, in most cases, the cell of origin is unknown.
-Soft tissue sarcomas most frequently are found in the muscles of the thigh, but can occur anywhere in the body.
+Soft tissue sarcomas most frequently are found in the arms or the legs, but can occur anywhere in the body.

 - Bone sarcomas more commonly occur in adolescents and young adults.
 The most common types are osteosarcoma and Ewing sarcoma.
 Osteosarcoma, a cancer of the part of the bone that gives bone its strength, is found most often in the bones around the knee.
 Ewing sarcoma most often occurs in the bones of the pelvis or the middle of long bones, but can also presents in the muscles.